Most Common Types of Adhesives

 Surface Preparation

 Epoxy adhesives often require thorough surface preparation to ensure a strong bond.
 This preparation typically involves cleaning and abrading the surfaces to remove any contaminants, such as dust, grease, or rust, that could weaken the adhesive bond.
-This step can be labor-intensive and time-consuming but is crucial for achieving optimal results (Forgeway).
+This step can be labor-intensive and time-consuming but is crucial for achieving optimal results.

 Curing Time